 Every mower we’ve tested is electric.
-And for cordless lawn mowers, improved battery tech means cordless convenience without compromising on power.
+And for cordless lawnmowers, improved battery tech means cordless convenience without compromising on power.
 These are workhorses, yet quieter and lower carbon than petrol mowers.
-When shopping around, be sure to get a kit including battery and charger.
+When shopping around, be sure to get a kit including a battery and charger.
 These can be expensive bought separately – all prices here include them.

 Self-propelled mowers work like e-assist bikes, giving you extra welly to make light work of mowing even large lawns.

-Mowing performance matters but so do practicalities, so an important spec is storage footprint; ow much space a mower takes up in your shed.
+Mowing performance matters but so do practicalities, so an important spec is storage footprint; how much space a mower takes up in your shed.
 Robotic mowers obviously have no footprint; they live next to the lawn and mow automatically on a schedule, little and often.
-But with manual mowers it makes a big difference if it can tip up to be stored vertically.
+But with manual mowers, it makes a big difference if it can tip up to be stored vertically.

 The most compact mower on test.
 It isn’t self-propelling but it’s very easy to push.
 It can be stored upright brilliantly; the grass box clips to the handle.
 Or double-fold the handle and store the mower horizontally on a shed shelf.
 Either way, the mower is light enough to carry one-handed.